Paula Stuart-Warren, CG℠, FMGS, FUGA

 New York research is not a simple matter.
 As with all locality-based research, the first task is to place your ancestor in a specific locality.
 When a New York place of residence is determined, the research then depends upon whether the locality is in the New York City metropolitan area or is in Upstate New York.
 However, New York research is not as bleak as many have complained.
 Today’s genealogists are fortunate to have an expanding array of publications, indexes, Web sites, and advice to help them along in the search.
 This lecture focuses on some of the new things in New York research that have come about in the last several years.
 The resource material may not be a new item, but an electronic version, index, or guidebook on the subject may be what is new.
 Additionally, we will cover some ways to keep up-to-date with the changing face of New York research.

-NUCMC & Its Cousins: Keys to Lost Ancestral Records
+NUCMC & Its Newer Cousins: Free Keys to “Lost” Ancestral Manuscript Records

 Where might Great Aunt Sadie’s diary be today?
 Where might records of the circuit rider who traversed Ohio, Indiana, and Michigan be located?
 What repository houses the business records of an ancestor?
 Where might you find the files of a relative who was working on a lineage society application?
 As our families migrated westward, whether by foot, wagon, or train, the records associated with them may have been left in several places.
 Many genealogists think that there may be no records for part of the family.
 However, there may be substantial information buried away in a manuscript collection.
 There are many finding aids online and off that lead to these nuggets that represent hundreds of years of material.
 One of the important aids since 1962 is the National Union Catalog of Manuscript Collections (NUCMC) which is a cooperative cataloging program operated by the Library of Congress.
 Almost 2,000 manuscript repositories from all across the U.S. have provided descriptions of manuscripts held in their possession.

-Did great-grandpa traverse this nation as he worked for the railroad?
-For which railroad did he work?
+Did great-grandpa or another family member traverse this nation as he worked for the railroad?
+For which railroad did they work?
 Where did it run?
-Are there railroad records which may give us personal details?
-Visuals and references demonstrate the wealth of historical materials available all across the U.S. When this lecture is over you will know where to turn to find out more about the railroad, its records, and where to find them.
+Are there railroad records which may provide personal details?
+Visuals and references demonstrate the wealth of historical materials available all across the U.S. The railroads helped to develop places and other businesses.
+When this lecture is over you will know where to turn to find out more about the railroad, its records, and where to find them.
+An extensive handout accompanies the presentation.

 Research at the Wisconsin Historical Society: It’s Not Just Wisconsin!